linuxdeepin/dtkcore/README.md

 # Deepin Tool Kit Core {#mainpage}

-Deepint Tool Kit (Dtk) is the base devlopment tool of all C++/Qt Developer work on Deepin.
+Deepint Tool Kit (Dtk) is the base development tool of all C++/Qt Developer work on Deepin.

 You should read the [Deepin Application Specification](\ref doc/Specification) firstly.